MacFurax/ofxPDSPTools/README.md

 Not sure of everything yet, code can change at any moment.

-Project started to understand Software Synthetises, reshape in C++ and explore OF.
+Project started to learn DSP, get back into shape with C++ and explore OF.

 ## Dependencies & Thank's